Day Trip to Celestun Biosphere Reserve (Mexico)

 How to Get to Celestun Biosphere Reserve

 - By Bus: ADO and other local buses run daily from Mérida to Celestún, taking around 2.5 hours.
+You can pick up the public bus from the junction of Calle 67 and Calle 50 in Merida.
+Whilst it is cheaper, it can eat into your day.

 - By Tour: Various tour operators in Mérida offer day trips, which usually include transportation and a boat tour.
+This is the easiest option if you’re short on time or travelling solo.

 Best Time to Visit Celestun Biosphere